 A: I’m definitely happy with my career currently.
 Perhaps what I hope for the most is to spread joy and positive energy to young people through my influence as a blogger.

-Q: Are you happy with your life as a food influencer?
+Q: Are you happy with your life as an F&B KOL?

 A: It may seem like food influencers live the life, with lots of nice things to eat every day and a following of fans on top of that.